anishasnet/readme-generator/README.md

 ## Usage

-N/A
+index.js is the file that should be run.

 ## License

-This project is under the MIT license.
+This project is under the APACHE 2.0 license.

 ## Contributing

-N/A
+No special instructions.

 ## Tests

 To run tests on the project, use the following command:

 ```
-node index.js
+npm test
 ```

 ## Questions